WLOB

-WLOB (1310 kHz) is a commercial AM radio station licensed to Portland, Maine.
-The station is owned by Atlantic Coast Radio and airs a Talk radio format.
+WLOB (1310 AM) is a commercial radio station licensed to Portland, Maine.
+The station is owned by Atlantic Coast Radio and airs a talk radio format.
 The studios and transmitter are on Warren Avenue in Portland.
 WLOB transmits with 5,000 watts using a directional antenna to protect other stations on its frequency.

-Programming on WLOB is also heard on FM translator W263BZ on 100.5 MHz.
+Programming on WLOB is also heard on FM translators W263BZ on 100.5 MHz in Portland and W252EI on 98.3 MHz in Brunswick.

 Programming

 Weekdays begin a local news and interview show, hosted by Ray Richardson, which is also carried on several other AM stations in Maine.
-The weekday schedule continues with nationally syndicated hosts including Mike Gallagher, Sean Hannity, Joe Pags, Jim Bohannon, Chris Plante and America in The Morning.
+The weekday schedule continues with nationally syndicated hosts including Mike Gallagher, Sean Hannity, Joe Pags, Chris Plante and America in The Morning.
 Sports programming includes University of Maine Black Bears college football and hockey.

-A portion of The Ray Richardson Show was simulcast on Portland's MyNetworkTV network affiliate, WPME, from September 2009 to June 2013.
+A portion of The Ray Richardson Show was simulcast on Portland's MyNetworkTV affiliate, WPME, from September 2009 to June 2013.
 Until March 2009, the entire program (as The Fox Morning News) was simulcast on Portland's Fox affiliate, WPFO.

 Most hours begin with national news from Fox News Radio.